Inheritance Law

 - Sworn German-Turkish translation,

-Scenario 2: Will Drawn Up in USA
+Scenario 2: Will Drawn Up in the USA

 Scenario 3: Country Without Apostille

-Strategy of Backup Will Drawn Up in Turkey
+Strategy: Backup Will Drawn Up in Turkey

-- Eliminates recognition process,
+- Eliminates the recognition process,

-- Reduces process delay and cost risk,
+- Reduces delays and cost risk,

 Legal Support